-Essity publishes Annual and Sustainability Report 2022
+Essity Publishes Annual and Sustainability Report 2022

-Hygiene and health company Essity is today publishing its Annual and Sustainability Report for 2022 on www.essity.com.
+NORTHAMPTON, MA / ACCESSWIRE / March 3, 2023 / Hygiene and health company Essity published its Annual and Sustainability Report for 2022 on www.essity.com.

 Read Magnus Groth's CEO message and about Essity's strategic priorities, earnings and leading sustainability work in the Annual and Sustainability Report 2022, which is attached to this press release and can be downloaded at www.essity.com.